 Doctor of Naturopathy: Degree Overview

-A Doctor of Naturopathy degree program teaches students to use holistic medical practices to physically, mentally and spiritually heal their patients.
-This whole-body approach to medicine encompasses alternative healing methods, such as aromatherapy, homeopathic remedies, herbs and massage.
+A Doctor of Naturopathy degree program teaches students to use holistic medical practices for physical, mental and spiritual healing of their patients.
+This whole-body approach to medicine encompasses alternative healing methods such as Chinese medicine, aromatherapy, homeopathic remedies, acupuncture, herbs and massage.
 Additionally, students study how naturopathy is used in conjunction with conventional medical treatments.
-Only a few U.S. colleges and universities offer these programs.
+Only a few U.S. colleges and universities offer these programs, and only about a third of U.S. states permit naturopathic doctors to practice medicine.

 To enter a naturopathy program, students typically need a bachelor's degree with a minimum grade point average.
 Prerequisite coursework, including biology, chemistry, psychology and physics, is often necessary, and some schools also require candidates to have experience in the medical field.
 Schools may give preference to applicants who have some prior knowledge about naturopathy.